Youssef-Beltagy/UW-CPP/docs/README.md

-So you can compile and execute your C/C++ on your personal computer using WSL instead of relying on the UWB Linux lab.
-This can save you the trouble of using putty and WinSCP to SSH and transfer files to the Linux lab to test it.
+So, you can compile and execute your C++ code on your personal computer using WSL instead of relying on the UWB Linux lab.